MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-overview.md

     - Is the app fetching data too frequently?
     - Can you optimize the app to only fetch data when required?
     - Are timer controls firing too often?
     - Are too many events occurring when the app starts?
-And can fetching some of the data be delayed?
+Can fetching some of the data be delayed?

 -   **Retrieve data from the same data source**
     - Can you use different patterns such as caching data in collections or variables instead of fetching same data multiple times?

 -   **The response data size**
-    - Can you use query filters to reduce the amount of requested data ?
+    - Can you use query filters to reduce the amount of requested data?

 -   **The duration of the request**
     - Are connectors/plugins optimized?